gargabhay1999/password-cracker/README.md

 For LinkedIn, the passwords were encrypted using the SHA1 hashing technique.
 The difficulty in cracking passwords was identifying the first five characters of the encrypted string which were replaced with zeros.

 For Formspring, the passwords were encrypted using the salt and hashing technique.
 Using two-digit salt and SHA256 hashing technique, it cracked many passwords.

-Please note that these scripts are for educational purposes only and should not be used for any illegal activities.